U.S. M79 Grenade Launcher

 Takes one 40mm gas grenade (not included / available accessory)

-Construction: abs with metal parts and real wood stock / foregrip
+Construction: All metal with real wood stock / foregrip

 Brand new U.S. M79 Launcher.

-This is the real wood stock version.
+This is the all metal and real wood stock version.
 Takes a 40mm gas grenade (not included) which projects the warhead (polystyrene /abs) approx 50+ meters.
 Adjustable sights for windage and elevation for more accurate target firing.
 Great fun, ideal for the re-enactor.
 Take a look at the video above.

 40mm Grenade `Slug`: Includes one reusable warhead (rubber or foam warhead option) (MadBull make) gas charged (gas not included) : €50.75 / £44.95 GBP / $79.55 USD : Has shooting range over 50 metres!